ottnav/ottnav.github.io/faq.md

 # Premium
 ## How many devices does Premium allow
-- for Play Store/AppGallery version you can install the app on as many devices as you want (as long as they use same Google account), but it's a violation to use more than 5 devices at the same time (fair use policy is insisted).
+- for Play Store/AppGallery version you can install the app on as many devices as you want (as long as they use same account), but it's a violation to use more than 5 devices at the same time (fair use policy is insisted).
 - for standalone version there is a limit of 5 devices per account max.
 You can purchase more slots for your premium.

 ## Enable premium on a Firestick (or other device without play market)
-Recommended solution:
-- install `OttNav Companion` app, register an account and purchase premium
+- install `OttNav Companion` app (check the link in the bottom of the FAQ)
-- install a standalone version of the app on your firestick or other device without play market, login with the same account and ensure that current device is added (in `settings - premium`)
-- As soon as activated you can manage your devices from your app or `OttNav Companion` app

-Another solution:
-- Use Android device with Play Store to purchase premium as a single one-time payment or an yearly subscription (or Huawei market with one-time payment).
-- Find notification email from Google with purchase number (`GPA.123.456..`) or find the order number on `pay.google.com`, that will be required later on
-- Install a standalone version of the app on your firestick or other device without play market, login (or register new account if not done this before) (in `settings - premium`)
-- Write an email to support giving your account and purchase number in request for manual activation of your purchase (this might take a couple of days)
-- As soon as activated you can manage your devices from your app or `OttNav Companion` app
+- launch it, create a new account, and press add more max devices button
+- purchase device slots, to have some free slots on your account
+- install a standalone version of OTT Navigator app (check the link at the bottom of the FAQ) (you might need enable installing from unknown sources)
+- launch the app, go to settings - premium, log in with the same account you have created in `OttNav Companion`
+- ensure that the current device is added to the list of active devices (4-word phrase represents an unique installation id), use `Add Device` button if it was not automatically added
+- congrads, you can repeat last 3 steps on your other devices!

 ## Purchased a premium on Play Store but it’s not active
 Sometimes it takes a while for Play Store to sync purchases (due to long caching).
 Steps to guarantee that sync will happen instantly: